 The new scheme, unveiled under the directive of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, intends to showcase Dubai as the world’s preferred retirement destination.
 Led by Dubai’s Department of Tourism and Commerce Marketing, in collaboration with the General Directorate of Residency and Foreigners Affairs - Dubai, the global retirement initiative aims to boost economic development in the country and enhance its global reputation as a business investment centre.

 How do I obtain a 5-year Retirement Visa in Dubai?

 In order to obtain the UAE 5-year retirement visa the, individual retiree will need to meet the criteria below:

 - You must be at least 55 years old

 - You must have valid health insurance in the UAE (the individual will need to obtain their own local UAE health insurance policy)

 Additionally, the individual retiree must be able to meet one of the below financial criteria:

-- Have at least AED 1 million in cash savings held in a UAE bank for 2 years with a letter from the bank stating that the deposit cannot be released within this time.
+- Deposit at least AED 1 million in a UAE bank for 2 years with a letter from the bank stating that the deposit cannot be released within this time.

-- Own a property worth at least AED 2 million in Dubai, Abu Dhabi or the wider UAE (provide a copy of your property value deed – the individual retiree must show equity value of at least AED 2 million, unmortgaged)
+- Own a property worth at least AED 1 million in Dubai, Abu Dhabi or the wider UAE (provide a copy of your property value deed – the individual retiree must show equity value of at least AED 1 million, unmortgaged).